-Task How to To refresh the current Cloud folder Click this icon: One can be cloud Data Drive, or if a file/folder you recently uploaded is not yet visible in the top table of the Cloud Data Drive, or if a file/folder you recently deleted continues to be visible there.
-To create a new folder on the Cloud Click this icon: See Create a New Cloud Folder for detailed instructions.
+Task How to To refresh the current Cloud folder Click this icon: One was constructed by the cloud Data Drive, or if a file/folder you recently deleted continues to be visible there.
+To create a new folder on the Cloud Click this icon: E. See Create a New Cloud Folder for detailed instructions.
 To open a folder Double-click on the folder.
 Note that before uploading data (see second table in this help topic), you must open the folder in which the data will be contained.
 To move up one folder level Click this icon: To delete the selected items from the Cloud Click this icon: See Permanently Remove Files and Folders from the Cloud for detailed instructions.
 To upload a folder and its contents from your physical computer to the Cloud Click this icon: Once uploaded, folders cannot be moved into or out of another folder.
 This means that before you upload a folder, you need to open the parent folder (if any) that will contain it.
 For details on uploading, see Transfer a Folder from a Physical Computer to the Cloud .

-To upload files from your physical computer to the Cloud Click this icon: .
-Once uploaded, files cannot be moved into or out of another folder.
+To upload files from your physical computer to the Cloud Click this icon: Once uploaded, files cannot be moved into or out of another folder.
 This means that before you upload a file, you need to open the parent folder (if any) that will contain it.
 For details on uploading, see Transfer Files from a Physical Computer to the Cloud .
-To download files from the Cloud to your physical computer Click this icon: .
-For details, see Transfer Files or Folders from the Cloud to a Physical Computer .
+To download files from the Cloud to your physical computer Click this icon: One of the cloud to a Click this icon: For details, see Transfer Files or Folders from the Cloud to a Physical Computer .
 To view the online help Click the help icon: 7.